 If I had a penny for every time a parent said to me: “I trusted the school” or “I didn’t know.”

-2. Keep organized records: use a 3 ring binder for everything from the school (cum file, correspondence), the doctors and therapists (reports, receipts, correspondence), your observations and concerns.
+Use a 3-ring binder for everything from the school (cum file, correspondence), the doctors and therapists (reports, receipts, correspondence), your observations and concerns.

 Educate yourself.
 Don’t assume others know or care what is best for your child.

 Participate in your child’s education plan.
 You are an integral part of the team.